 India-US ties: Beyond 'Howdy Modi', USD 6 billion worth defence deals on the table

-New Delhi, Sep 19: Apart from sharing the stage at the 'Howdy, Modi' event in Houston, PM Modi and President Donald Trump would be discussing ways to further enhance defence cooperation between the India and the United States.
+New Delhi, Sep 19: Apart from sharing the stage at the 'Howdy, Modi' event in Houston, PM Modi and President Donald Trump would be discussing ways to further enhance defence cooperation between India and the United States.
 Reports say that defence deals worth USD six billion is on the table.

 Last year, India went ahead with the S-400 deal with Russia despite Washington's warning that it could seriously affect India-US defence ties.
 Even after finalising the deal with Russia, the Trump administration issued veiled threats of imposing sanctions under the Countering America's Adversaries Through Sanctions Act (CAATSA).

 Reports were also doing rounds that US could offer India the fifth-generation F-35 fighter jet for both the air force and navy.
-With many fighters set to be phased offf in the next five years, IAF is frantically looking for replacement options.
+With many fighters set to be phased off in the next five years, IAF is frantically looking for replacement options.

 For Trump, India is a big market in terms of defence equipment.
 According to a 2017 report by the UK's Royal Institute of International Affairs, India was responsible for 10.3 per cent of global arms imports between 2000 and 2016, with Russia supplying 72 per cent of those imports.
 The US is aiming at a bigger share in the pie.